Picking out the best Pixar movies is like picking a favorite child. It’s wrong, uncomfortable and undoubtedly shame and guilt will follow.

 Unlike the Toy Story series, I cannot pick my favorite movie between Finding Nemo or Finding Dory.
 They’re both great, so it came down to which has my favorite characters — and that’s definitely Finding Dory.

 First, we have Gerald the sea lion, who gets barked off a rock by Idris Elba and Dominic West (also sea lions).
-What’s fantastic is later Gerald gets on the rock, and his face is worth the million memes it became.
+What’s fantastic is later Gerald gets on the rock, and his face is worth the one million memes it became.

 Then we have Becky, who in all honesty needs her own movie.
 She looks crazy, acts crazy and caused me to cry raspberry tears at the movie theatre.
 Disney and Pixar need to add a hazard warning “do not watch Becky while drinking.”